nicdev/cointrader/README.md

 API wrapper for the Coinbase API

 ## To Do (somewhat prioritized)
-* Much better test coverage
+* Much better test coverage.
-* Proper doc blocks/comments
+* Proper doc blocks/comments.
-* Docs
-* CI
+* Docs.